 For a vegetarian main course… roasted Eggplant, crisp garlic, and basil spaghetti from Salt and Wind.

-For a classic main course… a roasted beef tenderloin with mushrooms and white wine cream sauce from Half Baked Harvest.
+For a classic main course… roasted beef tenderloin with mushrooms and white wine cream sauce from Half Baked Harvest.

 For a simple dessert… Italian walnut shortbread cookies from Salt and Wind.

 For a decadent, classic dessert… pecan pie, chocolate cream pie, caramel apple pie, and ginger pumpkin pie from The Modern Proper.